 The cremated ashes are brought in and we take small portion of it to put in the tattoo (we need about a tablespoon’s worth).
 We’ll then process the ashes with a molecular reduction process, Then treat them, sterilize them and remove the micro contaminants that are present in all cremation ashes.
 This makes sure that even though the ashes have been completely sterilized through the cremation process, the process will ensure we have a safe and sterile product to use.
 The amount used usually equates to about the tip of a tea spoons worth.

 The difference comes with mixing the inks.
 If a thicker ink is used then the mix of the ink and the ashes is a lot more sporadic.
+(Thats why we control the and create the tattoo ink as well, so we know for a fact that your loved one will Always be with you).
 The ashes are put in the ink , which is already prepared to match the molecular size of the processed ashes.